 For some categories you will need to submit a flat file of the products you intend to sell.
 A flat file is basically an Excel spreadsheet which you can upload to Seller Central to list your products in bulk rather than listing each one individually.
 Amazon provides flat file templates for each category.
 All you need to do is download the file for the category you are applying for, and fill in each column correctly with your products.

 You will need at least five products for this, and in certain categories some of them will need to be parent/child products.
-That means products which are the same apart from one key variation such as size or colour.
-Say, for example, if you wish to sell t-shirts your parent listing will be for “t-shirts” and your child listings might be a range of sizes or colours.
+That means products which are the same apart from one key variation such as size or color.
+Say, for example, if you wish to sell t-shirts your parent listing will be for “t-shirts” and your child listings might be a range of sizes or colors.
 You need to show Amazon you understand this process of listing variations of products, and you won’t go and create multiple listings where they are not required.
 The template you download from Amazon is easy to follow and includes full explanations of exactly what is needed in each column.

 Getting permission to sell in a restricted category is not difficult as long as you follow the guidelines above, and any additional instructions from Amazon.